nikerla/vc-content/pages/glossary/what-is-b2b-ecommerce.md

                 <img alt="Integrated e-commerce" src="assets/images/integrated-b2b-ecommerce.png" width="120" />
             </div>
             <div class="col __col-80 text" style="margin-top: 0; padding-left: 20px;">
-            <h2>The benefits of Integrated B2B E-Commerce connected to ERP</h2>
+            <div class="section-title">The benefits of Integrated B2B E-Commerce connected to ERP</div>
             <p>Integrated e-commerce is a system organization that uses business logic and data from your ERP (and potentially other systems) to increase the performance of your online store. </p>
             <p>Integrated web store software dips directly into your ERP system, which helps avoid complex connections and enables it to gather data directly offering a number of important benefits, such as:</p>
             <p>• Product catalog, that updates automatically and is always current</p>